 1. Every individual and all peoples have the inalienable right to development, by virtue of which they are entitled to participate in, contribute to, and enjoy civil, cultural, economic, environmental, political and social development that is indivisible from and interdependent and interrelated with all other human rights and fundamental freedoms.

-2. Every individual and all peoples have the right to active, free and meaningful participation in development and in the fair distribution of benefits resulting therefrom.
+2. Every individual, all peoples and all countries, especially developing countries have the right to active, free and meaningful participation in development and in the fair distribution of benefits resulting therefrom.

 Article 5 Relationship with the right of peoples to self-determination